College Application Process

 - Remember: if you are applying for spring admission, apply in October.
 If you are applying for Fall Admission, complete the application during January semester break.

 - Send college transcript(s).
-Go to the Enrollment Center (G120) and fill out a transcript request form for each college to which you are applying, or to request a transcript online through accessBCC.
+You can request an official copy of your transcript at any time free of charge.
+Please visit Request Your Electronic Transcripts for instructions.
 You will also need to contact other colleges you have attended and arrange to have your transcripts forwarded.

 MassTransfer Application Process

-Students who have completed an associate degree with at least a 2.0 GPA and are applying for admission to a Massachusetts state university or University of Massachusetts campus may complete the MassTransfer Application.
+Students who have completed an associate degree with at least a 2.0 GPA and are applying for admission to a Massachusetts state university or University of Massachusetts campus can find instructions on how to apply at the following website:

 - Personal information (name, permanent address, date of birth, citizenship, etc.)